SeewooLi/IRTest/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-0 ERRORs | 0 WARNINGs | 1 NOTEs
+0 ERRORs | 0 WARNINGs | 0 NOTEs

-* This is a new release.